engramar/js_1_11/README.md

 # js_1_11
-Basic JavaScript: Multiply Two Numbers with JavaScript
+Basic JavaScript: Divide One Number by Another with JavaScript